CarInsurance.com Insights

-But finding the cheapest insurance isn’t always easy – there are many sedan models and styles, and consumers should know that premiums vary for different features.
+However, finding the cheapest insurance isn’t always easy – there are many sedan models and styles, and consumers should be aware that premiums vary depending on different features.

 The number of variables factored into your car insurance rate can make your head spin, says Chris Hardesty, an insurance expert and senior advice editor for Kelley Blue Book.